Academic Senate discusses revising student and faculty evaluation forms, floats 3-year bachelor program idea

 “It made me devalue the evaluation because of [the] contrast, and what I realize is that it’s not measuring accurately,” Brown said.
 “This [reevaluation] is going to help.”

-In the report the task force submitted to the Academic Senate, it ultimately did not recommend any “standard instrument” for the evaluation forms.
-It instead recommended that changes to the evaluation forms be left to Towson’s colleges and departments.
+In the report the task force submitted to the Academic Senate, it ultimately did not recommend any “standard instrument” for peer evaluation forms.
+It instead recommended that changes to the peer evaluation forms be left to Towson’s colleges and departments.

-During the meeting, Provost Melanie Perreault suggested that Towson should consider planning for a 3-year accelerated bachelor’s program, which would remove gen-ed requirements.
-Several other schools in Massachusetts and Utah have created similar programs.
+During the meeting, Provost Melanie Perreault suggested that Towson should consider planning for a 3-year accelerated bachelor’s program, Perreault said the program would not remove gen-ed requirements.

 Perreault said that a 3-year program might give Towson a competitive edge.

-Perreault conceptualized the program as removing gen-ed requirements for participants and running on 7-week course schedules.
+Perreault conceptualized the program as running on 7-week course schedules.

 “Three 7-week classes at a time, no less no more,” Perreault said.
 “You run [those credits] through in three years, you have 180 credits.”